firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-to.md

 ## CREDENTIALS

 Firebolt needs permissions to write query results to the specified S3 location.
-You can specify IAM credentials using the AWS access keys, and the specified credentials must be associated with a user or role with permissions to write objects to the bucket.
+You can specify IAM credentials using the AWS access keys, and the specified credentials must be associated with a user with permissions to write objects to the bucket.

 ### Specifying AWS access keys